Redemption of our Body

 • But you have not your being in flesh but in spirit, if, at least, God’s Spirit is dwelling in you.
 And if anyone has not Christ’s Spirit, the same is not his.
 But if Christ is in you, the body, indeed, is dead because of sin, but the spirit is life because of righteousness.
 If, moreover, the Spirit of him that raised Jesus from among the dead is dwelling in you, he that raised Christ Jesus from among the dead will make alive even your death-doomed bodies through the means of his indwelling Spirit within you” - (Romans 8:9-11).

-The creation itself has been subjected “to vanity” - to death and decay - because of the disobedience of Adam.
+Moreover, the creation itself has been subjected “to vanity” - to death and decay - because of the disobedience of Adam.
 Accordingly, all creation now suffers until the present hour.

-[Photo by Eugene on Unsplash]
+[Photo by Amelie & Niklas Ohlrogge on Unsplash]

-However, the creation is “
+However, the universe is “

 ardently awaiting the revelation of the sons of God.”
-When his sons are “revealed” for all to see, the “creation itself shall be freed from the bondage of decay into the freedom of the glory of the sons of God.”
-That day will mean nothing less than New Creation - (Romans 8:21-23).
+When they are “revealed” for all to see, the “creation itself will be freed from the bondage of decay into the freedom of the glory of the sons of God.”
+That day will mean nothing less than a new creation, the promised “New Heavens and Earth” - (Romans 8:21-23, 2 Peter 3:10-13).

 RELATED POSTS: